Conservation Donation Rules

 - The IRS and Asking for Stewardship Contributions (Word, 67K)

-Our Frequently Asked Questions walk you through the qualifications and restrictions related to the easement incentive in great detail.
-It has been updated to reflect the recent expiration of the enhanced incentive and events through March 31, 2014.
+The Alliance Frequently Asked Questions walk you through the qualifications and restrictions related to the easement incentive in great detail.
+We have updated the FAQs to reflect the recent expiration of the enhanced incentive and events through March 31, 2014.

 Estate taxes can lead to the division, sale and development of family-owned farm, ranch and forest lands, even when landowners would prefer to keep these lands intact.
 Thanks to the Land Trust Alliance's advocacy with Congress, a June 1998 tax bill expanded the estate tax benefits for donated conservation easements.
 In 2013, Congress provided permanent estate tax relief, setting the unified credit at $5 million per individual, indexed for inflation, with a 40% rate.
 We’re working to improve the estate tax incentives for conservation.
 Many families can benefit from both estate tax AND income tax benefits of donating a conservation easement.

 Reduction in Value